jaskarandhami/CommunitySkillSwapHub-project/README.md

 Open:
 index.html

-yaml
-Copy code
-or use VS Code Live Server.
+use VS Code Live Server.

 ### No dependencies required
 This project is entirely front-end and runs in any modern browser.